 Concrete Ghost Walk Tips

-- The tour is from 6-8ish.
+- The tour starts at 6 p.m. and 8 p.m.
 It all depends on how big the group is and how fast people walk.

 - Dress warmly as the tour takes place in any weather.